fgeorgatos/HPCBIOS/testing/docs/HPCBIOS_2012-98.rst

 .. note::

-  This policy is written to define a core set of environment variables that represent the a resource definition at each of the HPCBIOS designated centers participating in the Baseline Configuration (BC) Initiative.
-These variables shall be pre-defined in all login scripts, making them automatically available to users at each center, whenever the relevant functionality is in place.
+  This policy is written to define a core set of environment variables that represent the a resource definition at each of the HPCBIOS designated sites participating in the Baseline Configuration (BC) Initiative.
+These variables shall be pre-defined in all login scripts, making them automatically available to users at each site, whenever the relevant functionality is in place.

   * BC Policy: HPCBIOS_2012-98